casper-network/casper-sidecar/README.md

 event_stream_buffer_length = 5000
 ```

-The `event_stream_server` section specifies a port for the Sidecar's event stream.
+The `sse_server.event_stream_server` section specifies a port for the Sidecar's event stream.

 Additionally, there are the following two options:

+* `event_stream_server.port` - Port under which the SSE server is published.
-* `max_concurrent_subscribers` - The maximum number of subscribers that can monitor the Sidecar's event stream.
+* `event_stream_server.max_concurrent_subscribers` - The maximum number of subscribers that can monitor the Sidecar's event stream.
-* `event_stream_buffer_length` - The number of events that the stream will hold in its buffer for reference when a subscriber reconnects.
+* `event_stream_server.event_stream_buffer_length` - The number of events that the stream will hold in its buffer for reference when a subscriber reconnects.

 ### Admin Server